GmbH Essays: Syntheory.com

-Significant Concepts for the Synthesis of Theory include continua and thresholds, generalization-discrimination, flipover (from the large to small and vice-versa...incl. flake-off stuff...ie fly wipe away; fly-swim-walk mediums-space is not a vacuum), the gestalt of synthesis (ie, emergent properties), statistics and the normal distribution curve.
+Significant Concepts for the Synthesis of Theory include continua and thresholds, generalization-discrimination, flipover (from the large to small and vice-versa...incl. flake-off stuff...ie fly wipe away; fly-swim-walk mediums-space is not a vacuum), the gestalt of synthesis (ie, adding emergent properties), statistics and the normal distribution curve.

 A mathematical connection may indeed exist between theory and reality.
 For instance: The chi square statistic shows the correlation between the expected and the observed outcomes.
 Genotypes predict the expected morphologies while phenotypes manifest the observed!